hohonuuli/vlcfx/README.md

 # vlcfx

 Demostration player using JavaFX 13+ (with native buffer support) and VLCJ.
-From discussions at <https://github.com/caprica/vlcj/issues/883#>
+From discussions at <https://github.com/caprica/vlcj/issues/883#>.
+Requires tha VLC is installed.

 ## Usage